ricsam/richie-rpc/packages/client/README.md

 - `query`: Query parameters (if endpoint has query schema)
 - `headers`: Custom headers (if endpoint has headers schema)
 - `body`: Request body (if endpoint has body schema)
+- `abortSignal`: AbortSignal for request cancellation (optional, always available)

-Only the fields defined in the contract are available and typed.
+Only the fields defined in the contract are available and typed (except `abortSignal`, which is always available).

 ## Validation